pranavdulepet/RLCR/README.md

 Ensure `deepspeed` and `accelerate` are properly configured for the available hardware ([guide](https://huggingface.co/docs/accelerate/en/index)).
 We provide a deepspeed.yaml config for 4 gpus.

+### HuggingFace Models and Data
+All models and datasets are available at this [RLCR HuggingFace Collection.](https://huggingface.co/collections/mehuldamani/rlcr-68912f9731b0bce30e4cc8c0)

 ---